WallarooLabs/wally/README.md

 JavaScript support is currently in the planning stages with no release date targeted.

+### Limitations

+We have numerous issues open to improve existing Wallaroo functionality.
+For a high-level overview, please see our [current limitations document][current limitations].

 ## Getting Started

 Are you the sort who just wants to get going?
 Dive right into our [documentation][documentation website] then!
 It will get you up and running with Wallaroo.